 Through the BCCP Environmental Resources element, Boulder County recognizes that climate change is having a significant impact on the region's environmental resources and commits to incorporating the best scientific information into planning and decision-making to adapt to and offset those impacts.
 The existing Sustainability element also references climate change.
 The county recognizes the need to modify plans, policies and regulations as necessary to adapt to climate change to reduce species and ecosystem vulnerability and other potential adverse impacts on environmental resources.
 The existing BCCP content does not, however, establish a clear link between changing climate conditions and public health.
-The policies proposed as a component of this goal aim to recognize that climate change can cause and intensify stress and anxiety and aim to protect residents from the negative impacts of climate change through emergency preparedness planning and tracking vector borne diseases.
+The policies proposed related to this goal aim to minimize and protect from climate change impacts, and minimize the effects of climate change on health, recognizing that climate change can cause and intensify stress and anxiety.